ANTI-MAD/java-training/Readme.md

 ```
 {
-    "response" : "Hoegaarden Wit-blanche successfully changed to Hoegaarden Wit-blanche New"
+    "response" : "Maredsous 10° Triple successfully changed to Hoegaarden Wit-blanche New"
 }
 ```